understanding-gender/understanding-gender.github.io/gender.md

 </figure>
 ^[{-} Different sexual orientations]

-The most common case of a man attracted to women, or a woman attracted to men, is referred to as *heterosexuality*
+The most common case of <span class="figEm heteroMan">a man attracted to women</span>, or <span class="figEm heteroWoman">a woman attracted to men</span>, is referred to as <span class="figEm hetero">*heterosexuality* (or being *straight*)</span>.
+<span class="figEm homo">Same sex attraction is generally called *homosexuality*,
-(or being *straight*).
+or being *gay*</span>,
-Same sex attraction is generally called *homosexuality*, or being *gay*, with the specific term *lesbian* for women attracted to women.
+with the specific term <span class="figEm lesbian">*lesbian* for women attracted to women</span>.
-*Bisexuality* is romantic or sexual attraction to both men and women.
+<span class="figEm bi">*Bisexuality* is romantic or sexual attraction to both men and women</span>.

-Other descriptions that may be used include *pansexual*, which rejects the the notion of binary genders, and *asexual*, where there is a lack of sexual attraction to others of any sex.
+Other descriptions that may be used include <span class="figEm pan">*pansexual*, which rejects the the notion of binary genders</span>, and *asexual*, where there is a lack of sexual attraction to others of any sex.
 The term *questioning* is also sometimes used to describe those who are unsure of their sexual orientation and do not wish to select a label.

-Although sex and gender are typically used interchangeably when discussing a persons orientation, transgender people typically take the orientation label that corresponds with their gender identity;
+Although sex and gender are often used interchangeably when discussing a persons orientation, transgender people typically take the orientation label that corresponds with their gender identity;
 i.e. a trans woman who is solely attracted to women would identify as a lesbian.

 ## Wrap up

-Something...
+Although I had a sort of vague notion of most of the above before looking into it, I don't think I could have properly separated out the terminology.
+I feel like I visualise a lot of issues along a sort of spectrum, and so I put together the figures above document the picture that I have in my head.
+Of course there are lots of other ways these issues could be drawn out, but perhaps this view is useful to others?

 ## Disclaimers